MatthewReid854/reliability/docs/ROCOF.rst

 ROCOF
 ''''''''''''''''''''''''

 ROCOF is the Rate of Occurrence of Failures.
 It is used to model the trend (constant, increasing, decreasing) in the failure interarrival times.
 For a repairable system, we want the ROCOF to be improving (failure interarrival times to be increasing).
 As failure times can often appear quite random, it is necessary to conduct a statistical test to determine if there is a statistically significant trend, and if there is a trend we can then model that trend using a Power Law NHPP.
 The test for statistical significance is the Laplace test which compares the Laplace test statistic (U) with the z value (z_crit) from the standard normal distribution.
 If there is a statistically significant trend, the parameters of the model (Lambda_hat and Beta_hat) are calculated.
-By default the results are printed and a plot of the times and MTBF is plotted.
+By default the results are printed and a plot of the failure interarrival times and MTBF is plotted.

 Inputs: